Wilfred/bfc/README.md

 around.
 As a result, `-` sets cell #0 to 255.

 bfc provides 30,000 cells.
 Accessing cells outside of this range is explicitly undefined, and will probably segfault your program.
+This is not guaranteed: your program may terminate normally (e.g. `<-` will be optimised away rather than crashing).

 bfc requires brackets to be balanced, so `+[]]` is rejected.